 The shop floor is a reflection of management. -Taichi Ohno, Coauthor of Toyota Production System

-Often when speaking to a non-manufacturing audience I give the example of a broom out of place and a team member spending 10 minutes at the end of every shift looking for that broom.
+Often when speaking to a non-manufacturing audience about the 5S of Lean, I give the example of a broom out of place and a team member spending 10 minutes at the end of every shift looking for that broom.
 At the end of the year, that’s a lot of hours just spent looking for one broom.
 Almost as important as the hours and days of lost productivity is the preparation for the culture of change that must be involved to make long-term improvements at the company.
 5S is an excellent way to involve and commit everyone on all shifts.
 Using this discipline with hourly team members is critical to establishing the foundation for continuous improvement and Six Sigma.

 Inappropriately communicated and managed 5S initiatives are often seen as simply excuses by hourly employees for managers to ride them on the topic.
 It is leadership’s job to effectively communicate and lead by example.
-The tone of the first 5S Event should include:

-- How can we help make the operators’ jobs easier by having clean and safe work areas?
+How can we help make the operators’ jobs easier by having clean and safe work areas?

-- How can we make sure operators have everything to do their jobs efficiently and effectively?
+How can we make sure operators have everything to do their jobs efficiently and effectively?

-- How can managers make sure the operators have input on the placement of things in their work area?
+How can managers make sure the operators have input on the placement of things in their work area?

-- How can managers ensure that key metrics are understood and are tracked/monitored by the operators so everyone knows how we are doing versus our goals?
+How can managers ensure that key metrics are understood and are tracked/monitored by the operators so everyone knows how we are doing versus our goals?

-Manex has led many Kaizen 5S events over the past 26 years and the payoff is always very high for our partner clients with mostly sweat equity and discipline by the team.
+Manex has led many Kaizen 5S and 5S for Lean Manufacturing events focused on manufacturing over the past 26 years and the payoff is always very high for our partner clients with mostly sweat equity and discipline by the team.
 We can show you the how and we can also help you create the necessary culture and management practices to achieve the fifth S – Sustain.